* Euro steadies, stays above strong chart support at $1.30

 easing by the European Central Bank.

-Japan.
-Falls were expected to be slow however, as the dollar
+its falls were expected to be slow as the dollar faced stiff

-support after sliding by 1.1 percent on the previous day, its
+support after sliding by 1.1 percent on Wednesday, its biggest

 It stayed above strong chart support at $1.30, having hit a

 low just above there on Wednesday at $1.3001.